-Breastfeeding and breastmilk are important for babies.
-You probably already know this and you may be worried about how to provide breastmilk if your baby has a cleft of the lip and/or palate.
+Breastfeeding is important for babies.
+You probably already know this and you may be worried about how to provide breastmilk now you know your baby has a cleft of the lip and/or palate.
 The most important thing to know is that even if your baby cannot breastfeed at first, you can still feed your baby your own breastmilk.

 The importance of breastmilk and breastfeeding

 When you are in hospital with your baby, there will usually be staff and equipment available to help you express (or pump) milk for your baby.
+You may need to search for a professional who has experience with breastfeeding babies with clefts.
 If you are feeling stressed or upset, it may seem easier not to breastfeed or express milk to feed your baby.
-Family or friends may also think that it will be easier for you to feed your baby artificial milks, but breastmilk and breastfeeding are very important for your baby, both now and in the future.
+Family or friends may also think that it will be easier for you to feed your baby formula, but the choice is up to you.

-Artificially-fed babies have more infections.
-Babies with a cleft palate can have ear infections more often than other babies, as the Eustachian tubes (that go from the back of the nose to the ear) can fill with milk when they swallow.
-Breastmilk has important immune system factors that are not in artificial milk formulas.
+Formula-fed babies have more infections.
+Babies with a cleft palate can have ear infections more often than other babies, as the Eustachian tubes (that go from the back of the nose to the ear) can fill with milk when they swallow.1 Breastmilk has important immune-protective factors that are not in formula.
 Protection from infection is also very important for babies who may need surgery.

 Breastfeeding promotes optimal face and jaw development.
-Baby's sucking at the breast exercises her facial muscles.
-It also helps her future speech development.
+Baby's sucking at the breast exercises her facial muscles.2

-Post-surgery benefits: Breastmilk contains lysozyme and epithelial growth factor that help to stop wounds getting infected.
-Many babies are allowed to breastfeed straight after surgery.
-Breastfeeding is comforting for your baby and your soft nipple will not hurt or damage her mouth.
+Post-surgery benefits: Breastmilk contains lysozyme and epithelial growth factors that help to stop wounds getting infected.3 Many babies are allowed to breastfeed straight after surgery.4 Breastfeeding is comforting for your baby and your soft nipple will not hurt or damage her mouth.

 There are many other reasons why breastmilk and breastfeeding are important for you and your baby.
 An Australian Breastfeeding Association counsellor can give you further information and support as you make your decision.